vsnupoudel/Island_Simulation-v1/src/biosim/doc/Geography_documentation.rst

-Documentation of Geography
+Documentation of geography
 ===========================

-The Geography Class and its Subclasses
+The geography Class and its Subclasses
 -------------------------------------
-.. automodule:: Geography
+.. automodule:: geography
    :members: